BC Juventus: 2007–2009: NKL

 Žydrūnas Urbonas joined Juventus in 2009 and later became president of the club.

 In 2007–2008 season Utena's basketball team debuted in the NKL championship and won regular season (25 wins and 7 losses), however in the final standings BC Juventus took only fourth place.
 In the end of 2007, Juventus guard Raimondas Ambrulaitis was named "Lithuania basketball discovery of the year", team coach Mindaugas Kildišius was named the best 2007–2008 NKL season coach.

 One year later, Juventus basketball team won NKL regular season once again and participated in NKL championship semi-finals.
 In 2009, Juventus wasn't able to participate in the NKL finals, because of that team coach Mindaugas Kildišius retired from his position.
 Also because of that, Mindaugas Kildišius assistant Rolandas Urkis coached Juventus basketball team until the end of the season.
 On 15 June 2009 LKF decided to let Juventus basketball team participate in the Lithuania super basketball league LKL because of the commercial principles.
 For the permission to participate in the Lithuanian Basketball League (LKL), Juventus basketball team had to pay 350 thousand LTL.

 2009–present: LKL

+2009–2010 season

 On 20 August 2009 Gintaras Kručkauskas became main Juventus basketball team coach.
-The 2009–2010 Lithuanian Basketball League (LKL) season was the most successful in the club history as Juventus basketball team took fourth place in the LKL championship.
+The 2009–2010 Lithuanian Basketball League (LKL) season Juventus basketball team took fourth place in the LKL championship.

 On 7 July 2010 Robertas Giedraitis became main BC Juventus coach.